Megaregions of the United States: Definition

-According to the RPA, as of this date, more than 70 percent of the nation's population and employment opportunuties are located in the 11 U.S. megaregions they have identified.
+According to the RPA, as of this date, more than 70 percent of the nation's population and employment opportunities are located in the 11 U.S. megaregions they have identified.
 Megaregions are spoken of as becoming the new competitive units in the global economy, characterized by the increasing movement of goods, people and capital among their metropolitan regions.
 "The New Megas," asserts Richard Florida, "are the real economic organizing units of the world, producing the bulk of its wealth, attracting a large share of its talent and generating the lion's share of innovation."

 Despite these scholarly perspectives, statutory and regulatory documents have not arrived at a single definition, which has led to "variations on what should be prioritized within megaregions across jurisdictions".
 The megaregion concept provides cities and metropolitan regions a context within which to cooperate across jurisdictional borders, including the coordination of policies, to address specific challenges experienced at the megaregion scale, such as planning for high-speed rail, protecting large watersheds, and coordinating regional economic development strategies.
 However, megaregions are not formally recognized in the hierarchy of governance structure like a city or metropolitan planning organization (MPO).
 In cont, megaregions that cross international borders (such as the Southern California, Gulf Coast, and Arizona Sun Corridor megaregions), while having a shared history and culture, are often limited in power.
 Overall, planning in cross-jurisdictional megaregions can be susceptible to varying levels of regulations.
 This makes creating plans for megaregions surprisingly complex.